alessandrostagni/temporal-matching-demo/README.md

 The frontend has been implemented in React.
 The code can be found in the `frontend` folder.

+Both frontend and web server have been containerised with [Docker](https://www.docker.com/).
 The application has been deployed in Kubernetes through [Helm](https://helm.sh/) charts.
 The charts can be found inside the `Kubernetes` folder.
 The charts are not currently installed online as I do not hold an Helm repo.
 So far I have been using [Charmuseum](https://chartmuseum.com/#Instructions) locally.

-Given a chart repository and a kubernetes config, the `kubernetes/deploy.sh` script takes care of deploying the whole stack to a target cluster.
+Given a chart repository and a set kubernetes config, the `kubernetes/deploy.sh` script takes care of deploying the whole stack to a target cluster.